MFAH Book Club Tours

-This is where art and literature meet!
-Designed for established book clubs—whether formal or informal groups—the MFAH Book Club links works of literature to works of art at the Museum of Fine Arts, Houston.
+Art and literature meet here!
+Designed for both established book clubs and individuals interested in creating connections between literary and visual arts, the MFAH Book Club links works of literature to works of art at the Museum of Fine Arts, Houston.

 The MFAH Book Club presents three selections per year.
 Each book:

 - Is featured for a four-month period

 - Culminates with a docent-led tour at the Museum, scheduled in advance > for those in book clubs

 - Is featured on the MFAH Goodreads group.
 Follow along and add to the discussion! > for individuals

 - Is accompanied by a downloadable discussion guide

 In this acclaimed novel, a night watchman at a factory near the Turtle Mountain Reservation in rural North Dakota carries the fight to save Native dispossession all the way to Washington, D.C.
 The Night Watchman is based on the life of author Louise Erdrich’s grandfather.